serimmmmm/openmusichistory/de_la_guerre_violin_soanatas.md

 ## What is a violin? 🎻
 **The violin** is a string instrument with four strings, played by drawing a bow across the strings or by plucking them with the fingers.
 Among string instruments, it has the highest pitch range, and its tone is clear and delicate.
-The violin plays a central role in orchestras, chamber music, and solo performances across a wide range of musical genres.
+The violin plays a central role in *orchestras*, *chamber music*, and *solo performances* across a wide range of musical genres.
 During the Baroque era, violins used gut strings and a short, lightweight bow, producing an elegant and ornamented style of performance.
 In the Classical period, improvements in the instrument's structure and bow design allowed for a more refined and balanced sound.
 In the Romantic era, the violin became a powerful tool for emotional expression, with virtuosic techniques gaining prominence and the instrument's musical significance greatly expanding.